ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 | Asia-Pacific | Sydney 01, Sydney 04, Sydney 05 |
 {: caption="Table 1.
 Available MZRs in {{site.data.keyword.cloud_notm}}" caption-side="top"}

-## Distribution across multi-zone regions
+## Distribution across multizone regions
 {: #mcv-archi-design-distibution}

 When you order a Mission Critical Workloads architecture, you select one of the three {{site.data.keyword.cloud_notm}} data centers in the MZR as the witness site.
 This site hosts all components that require representatives to maintain quorum for high availability.
 The other two {{site.data.keyword.cloud_notm}} data centers in the MZR host the management and resource components of the Mission Critical Workloads instance.